A Hierarchical Bayesian Analysis of Neutron-Skin Thicknesses and Implications for the Symmetry-Energy Slope: Experimental and Observational Probes of the Neutron Skin

 Neutron-star tidal deformability observations (primarily GW170817 tidal deformability, plus in some analyses heavy pulsar masses and NICER) need an EoS inference and then a mapping from astrophysical constraints to the symmetry-energy slope $L \rightarrow \Delta r_{np}$ ($^{208}$Pb).
 Therefore, the ``error bars" reflect both observational and modeling/mapping uncertainties.
 The neutron-skin constraints mapped from NICER neutron-star observations are usually inferred from Bayesian-inference works \cite{PhysRevD.104.063032,PhysRevLett.127.192701}.

-In Table \ref{tabdata} we list the 57 neutron skin values extracted from numerous experiments, observations, and theoretical analyses.
-In Fig. \ref{skindata} we plot the neutron skin data collected, which have been used in our statistical analysis.
+In Table \ref{tabdata} we list the 59 neutron-skin values extracted from numerous experiments, observations, and theoretical analyses.
+In Fig. \ref{skindata} we plot the neutron-skin data collected, which have been used in our statistical analysis.